By Paul Fretter.

 My personal view is that it is not easy to do so as a beginner.
 When beginning Taiji it is better to join a club or practice group with an instructor and learn there.
 Videos can certainly be helpful, but they are best used as a supplement to class-based learning, and cannot replace the face-to-face adjustment from an instructor, or the practice with other students.
 However, learning from a video is better than nothing at all, but I advise you should also make an effort to attend workshops run by a knowledgeable instructor, even if it means you have to travel.

 Do I have to take part in partner training?

-It's not essential, but it depends what benefit you want to get from your practice.
-To study some of the principles in partner practice will greatly aid your understanding of, and consequent benefit from, the practice of the Taiji forms.
+It’s not essential, but it depends on what benefit you want to get from your practice.
+Studying some of the principles in partner practice will greatly aid your understanding of, and consequent benefit from, the practice of the Taiji forms.
 Partner training is also a lot of fun.

 How much of my own practice should I do outside of the class?

 As a beginner, it’s a good idea to go through what you have been learning a few times during the week, even if it’s only for a few minutes a day, as this will better prepare you for the following classes.
 Don’t worry if you make mistakes or can’t remember something, as this is a completely normal part of learning and any effort you make to at least try will be helpful to you.
 I would also advise that you build up your training time gradually so that you don’t overwhelm yourself in the early days.